-- · Generation will repay to Exelon an intercompany note expected to have an outstanding principal amount of \$258 million. - · Exelon will contribute its equity ownership in Generation, including its subsidiaries, to us. - Exelon will contribute \$ in cash to us.
+- Generation will repay to Exelon an intercompany loan expected to have an outstanding principal amount of \$258 million. - Exelon will contribute its equity ownership in Generation, including its subsidiaries, to us. - Exelon will contribute \$1.75 billion in cash to us.